South Asia | Rank #6 nominal, #3 PPP

 The India Economy in 2026

-At 6.2 percent real growth, India is the fastest-growing major economy globally and has been for several years.
+At around 6.5 percent real growth, India is the fastest-growing major economy globally and has been for several years.
 Investment is 31 percent of GDP, government capital expenditure on roads, railways, and ports has surged under successive budgets, and the production-linked incentive (PLI) schemes have attracted manufacturing in electronics, pharmaceuticals, and semiconductors.
 India is now the world's second-largest mobile-phone manufacturer.

 Sector Composition